aiven/devportal/docs/products/flink/howto/real_time_alerting_solution.rst

       avn service cli demo-postgresql --project PROJECT_NAME

 #.
-Enter the following commands to set up the threshold values:
+Enter the following commands to set up the PostgreSQL table containing the threshold values:

    .. literalinclude:: /code/products/flink/alerting_solution_sql.md
-      :lines: 35-36
+      :lines: 52-53
       :language: sql

 #.
 Enter the following command to check that the threshold values are created:

    .. literalinclude:: /code/products/flink/alerting_solution_sql.md
-      :lines: 37
+      :lines: 54
       :language: sql

    The output shows you the content of the table: